Container security throughout the SDLC

 Where to test our images?

-When it comes to securing our images, it’s simple to think we need to test them at only one point along the SDLC.
+When it comes to securing our container images, it’s simple to think we need to test them at only one point along the SDLC.
 For instance, if you only have secure images in your registry then you’re secure, right?
 The reality is more interesting and, as a general rule, involves trade offs.

 The closer to production you test, the more confidence you have that you understand the risks in your running applications.
 Unless you’re a software vendor building tools for use by others, you’re probably mainly interested in securing applications you are running in production right now.
 Testing late in the cycle is also useful when a new vulnerability is disclosed in a dependency you use.
 This way, you quickly assess which production app is affected and act with the appropriate urgency.